 According to the information obtained by KirkukNow, so far no party has taken the case to Parliament which is striving to nominate a president and prime minister following October 10th General Elections and nomination of the spkeaer last January.

-The Turkish military base has become a source of fear and anxiety for Ihsan Noun and the people of Bashiqa, who are all the time worried when is the next attack by missiles will wake them up.
+The Turkish military base has become a source of fear and anxiety for Ihsan Noun and the people of Bashiqa, who are all the time worried when the next attack by missiles will wake them up.